Logo

 Read more: What are mortgage interest rates and what is a good interest rate?

-What a gifted Deposit Boost is and how it works
+What a gifted Deposit Boost is and how it works?

 How would a guarantor help me get a mortgage?

-Having a guarantor on your mortgage through the support of your family or friends, can help you buy with a much smaller deposit saved, or even none at all.
+Saving for your first house deposit is tough.
+With house prices at record highs and savings rates at an all-time low, the cards are stacked against young home buyers.
+Having a guarantor on your mortgage through the support of your family or friends can help you buy with a much smaller deposit saved, or even none at all.
 A mortgage guarantor can also help you if you're not able to borrow enough money to buy the home you want because of your salary, or are finding it hard to buy a house by yourself.
-New buyers aren't the only ones who can benefit from the help of a mortgage guarantor.
-If you're moving up the property ladder because you've outgrown your used-to-be cosy but now cramped apartment, you can still benefit from the help of a guarantor.
+New buyers aren't the only ones who can benefit from the help of a mortgage guarantor, too.
+If you're struggling to remortgage, or move up the property ladder because you've outgrown your used-to-be cosy but now cramped apartment, you can still benefit from the help of a guarantor.

 You can read more about the benefits and risks of boost and guarantor mortgages in our guide here.

-With a panel of over 100 mortgage lenders, our team of expert mortgage brokers can advise you on whether a guarantor mortgage is the best option for you and your family, as well as walk you through the other lending schemes out there.
+With a panel of over 100 mortgage lenders, our team of award-winning mortgage brokers can advise you on whether a guarantor mortgage is the best option for you and your family, as well as walk you through the other lending schemes out there.
 To get started, create a plan on our homebuyer platform today to get a clear view of what your maximum buying budget could be and the options available.